If I told you that you could become a sucessful YouTuber/vlogger, would you believe me?

 You can add up to four elements to expose people to as many of your videos as possible.

 Step 4.
-Get people to subscribe to you
+Get People to Subscribe to Your YouTube Channel

 Views come and go.